The Workbrew Installer requires Apple's Command Line Tools for Xcode (CLT) to be installed before it can be.

 brew

-but, due to sudo
+but, due to their admin rights, they can also use sudo

-to modify Homebrew or, temporarily, Brew Configurations and Policies.There's also a "hidden" mode, mainly for our own use building Workbrew and Homebrew, that we include for full transparency:
+group.There's also a "hidden" mode, mainly for our own use building Workbrew and Homebrew, that we include for full transparency:

 workbrew